elamotte7/battledev-tools/README.md

 How to do
 ---------
 * Download sample files from the website.
-* Put the input / output files into the resources directory.
+* Put the input / output files into the src/main/resources directory.
 * Start coding into the IsoContest
 * Launch the Runner.kt to launch every tests